Am I eligible for the £350 Government OLEV Grant?

 Can I get the OLEV Grant?

-There are five main requirements you must fulfil to be eligible for the OLEV Electric Vehicle Homecharge Scheme.
+There are four main requirements you must fulfil to be eligible for the OLEV Electric Vehicle Homecharge Scheme.
 These are:

 You must have private, off-street parking where a charging cable will not cross a pedestrian pavement.